RajbharSaheb/FileToStream2023/readme.md

 Bot also Supported with Channels.
 Just add bot Channel as Admin.
 If any new file comes in Channel it will edit it with **Get Download Link** Button. </details>

 ### Credits :
-- ❤️ Thank You sir [LazyDeveloper](https://github.com/LazyDeveloperr) for helping us in this journey. ❤️
+- A Project Done By❤️ [ZIYAN](https://github.com/DX-MODS) for helping us in this journey. ❤️
 - [Adarsh-Goel](https://github.com/adarsh-goel)
-- And Everyone In This Journey !